MRC-Epid-it24/intake24/docs/admin/surveys/index.md

 #### `1.
 JWT secret is left blank`

-- Anyone can generate new respondent account using following survey URL: `survey-app.domain.com/:surveyId/generate-user`.
+- Anyone can generate new respondent account using following survey URL: `app.domain.com/:surveyId/generate-user`.

-- API endpoint is rate limited and protected by captcha to minimize the misuses
+- API endpoint is rate limited and protected by `captcha` to minimize the misuse

-- This is useful for `demo-like` surveys.
+- This is useful for `demo-like` surveys to allow open access to anyone

 #### `2.
 JWT secret is set`